Countryside Conversations: Victoria Twiston-Davies

 This is a MUST read for anyone that has grown up with horses, on a farm or in the countryside - it will bring back memories that you never knew you had!

-Victoria grew up in Staffordshire, and now lives with her husband, Nigel, at Grange Hill Farm racing yard in Gloucestershire with their four children, in what can be described as an idyllic childhood with lots of ponies and lots of mud.
-She is a dedicated mother, supportive wife and business woman - running holiday cottages in the picturesque Cotswolds.
-Nigel is a highly successful National Hunt trainer, he has trained over 1000 winners including two Grand National winners and Imperial Commander, winner of the Cheltenham Gold Cup in 2010.
+Victoria and Nigel live in Gloucestershire with their four children, in what can be described as an idyllic childhood with lots of ponies and lots of mud.
+Victoria comes from a hunting background growing up in Staffordshire, and is now a dedicated mother, supportive wife and business woman in her own right - running holiday cottages in the picturesque Cotswolds.

 We absolutely LOVED chatting with Vic, drawn into her incredibly kind, fun and friendly personality and can imagine just what is like for her dare-devil children growing up on a busy racing yard.
 Not only did we want to regress back to our childhood, we have been moved by Vic's devotion to her family and enthusiasm for making her children's childhoods as fun and fresh as possible.